alucryd/oxyromon/README.md

         ...

 ### External programs

 - 7z: 7Z and ZIP support
 - chdman: CHD support
 - maxcso: CSO support

 ### TODO

 - Write tests
-- Support NKIT and NKIT.GCZ (NKIT is currently broken on Linux for Wii Games)
+- Support NKIT and NKIT.GCZ (NKIT is currently broken on Linux for Wii games)
 - Have convert-roms optionally handle one game at a time

 ## oxyromon